Azure/cyclecloud-symphony/README.md

   3. CycleCloud must be installed and running.

      a.
-If this is not the case, see the CycleCloud QuickStart Guide for assistance.
+If this is not the case, see the [CycleCloud QuickStart Guide](https://docs.microsoft.com/en-us/azure/cyclecloud/quickstart-install-cyclecloud) for assistance.

-  4. The CycleCloud CLI must be installed and configured for use.
+  4. The [CycleCloud CLI](https://docs.microsoft.com/en-us/azure/cyclecloud/install-cyclecloud-cli) must be installed and configured for use.

-  5. You must have access to log in to CycleCloud.

-  6. You must have access to upload data and launch instances in your chosen Cloud Provider account.

-  7. You must have access to a configured CycleCloud "Locker" for Project Storage (Cluster-Init and Chef).

-  8. Optional: To use the `cyclecloud project upload <locker>` command, you must have a Pogo configuration file set up with write-access to your locker.

      a.
-You may use your preferred tool to interact with your storage "Locker" instead.
+If this is not the case, see the [CycleCloud CLI Install Guide](https://docs.microsoft.com/en-us/azure/cyclecloud/install-cyclecloud-cli) for assistance.

 ## Configuring the Project ##